Santorini is one of the great natural wonders of the world, and one of the wonders of Santorini is without a doubt The Skaros Rock.

 We have a hard job right!

-Every part of the villa is gorgeous, and the view is breathtaking.
+Every part of the villa is gorgeous, the view is breathtaking, and it is one of the best places to stay in Santorini.
 There is a fabulous view from the terrace and pool area to Skaros Rock, and I had an overwhelming need to stand on the top of it and look out to sea.

 Even from a distance, the top of the rock looked unique.